Beluga-T/Music-Genre-Classification-by-Neuron-Network-Models/README.md

 ## Results

-After training the model for 80 epochs, it achieved a test accuracy of XX%.
-These results demonstrate the model's effectiveness in classifying music genres based on audio features.
+After training CNN model for 80 epochs, it achieved a test accuracy of 83%.
+ANN we get highest with 89% test accuracy.

 ## Future Work